organicmaps/organicmaps/docs/INSTALL.md

 ## iOS

 * Open `xcode/omim.xcworkspace` in XCode.
-* Select "xcMAPS.ME" product scheme for developing, or "MAPS.ME" to make a distribution package.
+* Select "xcOMaps" product scheme for developing, or "OMaps" to make a distribution package.
 * Run the project (Product → Run).

 If a script has trouble finding your Qt 5 installation, edit `omim/tools/autobuild/detect_qmake.sh`,